martincjespersen/DaAnonymization/README.rst

 Description
 -----------
-A simple pipeline wrapped around SpaCy, DaNLP and DaCy for anonymizing danish corpora.
+A simple pipeline wrapped around SpaCy and DaCy for anonymizing danish corpora.
 The pipeline allows for custom functions to be implemented and piped in combination with custom functions.

 The **DaCy model** is built on **multilingual RoBERTa** which enables **zero shot learning** for other languagues ultimately providing a robust named entity recognition model for anonymization that is able to handle noisy Danish text data which could include other languages.